TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 After running the node, a few observations can be made:

 - The debug messages do not appear, but information level and above messages do appear.
-We'll later see how to make them appear.
 - Proper logging etiquette is observed.
 Do not use `cout` to log things.
 - The first argument passed to any executable is the full path of the executable, followed by arguments passed during the call.
-- The second debug message was visible.
+- The second debug message was visible (changed logger level in code).
 - You have successfully run your first C++ ROS node.